Static Analyzer

 Beacon's language server leans on a modular static-analysis stack housed in crates/server/src/analysis.

-The subsystem ingests a parsed document, infers types, builds control-flow graphs, and produces diagnostics that drive editor features like hovers and squiggles.
+The subsystem ingests a parsed document, infers types, builds control-flow graphs, runs pattern exhaustiveness checks, and produces diagnostics that drive editor features like hovers and squiggles.

 Pipeline Overview